carlacotas/carlacotas/README.md

-#### ◽️ In addition, I have great interest in applying my knowledge in engineering to contribute to the development and innovation of processes and products! 🎯🖥️⌨️🏭🌍
+#### ◽️ In addition, I have great interest in applying my knowledge in data and engineering to contribute to the development and innovation of processes and products! 🎯🖥️⌨️🏭🌍

 </br>

 #### 📌 Technical skills:
+- **Data analysis and data science:** MySQL, Microsoft Power BI, Tableau Public, Gretl
 - **Operating systems:** Windows and Linux
-- **Programming languages:** Python, Matlab, Excel - VBA, Python and Fortran
+- **Programming languages:** Python, R, Matlab, Excel - VBA, Python and Fortran
 - **CAD 3D software:** SolidWorks
 - **CFD software:** ANSYS Fluent, COMSOL and OpenFOAM
 - **Coding skills:** - HTML, CSS, JavaScript and Ruby